f-dx/Awesome-Targeted-Individuals/README.md

 - What is the goal of the program?

 There's no simple answer.
-For some, it is limited to minimal intrusion for psych-correction.
+For some, it is limited to minimal intrusion for psycho-correction.
 For others, it's a long-term torture with training purposes (see CIA operation Monarch).
 In many cases: "The goal is to provoke a violent response from the target and then to present to the insane FMJ a recommendation for hospitalization in a mental ward or imprisonment in jail with coordination with controlled district attorneys." - says Ex-FBI Whistleblower, Geral Sosbee.

 - Who is behind Targeted Individuals program?